Bow Mount Motor Compatibility

 "I'm so happy I bought from TrollingMotors.net.
 Not only did they have the motor I was looking for, but I also saved a lot of money."

 "My $1,500 Terrova 80 i-Pilot purchase was a big investment so I was a little nervous ordering my motor online, but I'm sure glad I chose TrollingMotors.net!
-When an address error delayed delivery, TrollingMotors.net ended up overnighting another motor to me so I'd have it in time for my weekend."
+When a UPS error delayed delivery, TrollingMotors.net ended up sending another motor to me so I'd have it in time for my tournament."

 "TrollingMotors.net was extremely helpful when UPS damaged my Minn Kota Riptide trolling motor.
 They arranged for replacement parts to be sent out to me immediately - at no cost - and were very prompt with and follow-up calls and emails.
 I've been recommending TrollingMotors.net."